 Watching new pop sensation Billie Eilish arrive on the festival scene

 The reason I got into the fest so early the first day was to see 15-year-old rising pop singer Billie Eilish.
 With only three songs to her name on Spotify, I became mystified by her Lana Del Rey meets MO meets a less bubbly Oh Wonder vibes.
 I missed her set at School Night last October and wanted to catch her before she blows up big.
 It was her first festival performance but you wouldn’t have known by the swagger she graced the stage with.
-She even mentioned she was sick but it wasn’t evident in her sultry singing.
-The songwriting is extremely strong and it was nice to see her backed by three guys – including primary songwriting partner and brother Finneas O’Connell, who also provided excellent backing vocals.
+She even mentioned she was sick but it wasn’t evident in her singing.
+The songwriting is extremely strong and it was nice to see her backing band include – brother Finneas O’Connell, who doubles as her primary writing partner but also provided excellent backing vocals.
 I’m looking forward to following her trajectory for years to come.

 The light rain that came Sunday – and the reaction it evoked from the crowd